-The team at Voyage Dallas recently interviewed our CEO.
+The team at Voyage Dallas recently interviewed our CEO about impact technology and collective impact alliances.
 We’ve pulled some excerpts from this interview.
 Read the full article here: http://voyagedallas.com/interview/meet-sheryle-gillihan-causelabs-ceo/ Estimated Reading Time: 9 minutes.

 Hi Sheryle, thank you so much for sitting down with us again.
 For folks who might have missed our initial interview, can you start by briefly introducing yourself?

 In 2013, I was given the title of Purpose Ambassador, and I latched onto it.
 Since then, I’ve become a CEO, a small business owner, a social entrepreneur, and most recently, a founder all within the same company.
 I am the CEO, co-owner, and founder of what CauseLabs has become.
 I am driven by our company’s purpose to grow positive impact.

 While I run a web agency, my purpose, and our collective purpose, is greater than that.
 As business owners, as creators, and as a service company serving client needs, we have a responsibility to care for our stakeholders.
 Profit is the language of business and economic growth.
 I believe that profits can be used to create a sustainable business that also serves our people and our planet.

 I believe that our decisions matter both big and small and so I love talking about our project work, the websites and web apps that create impact, but I also love sharing what I’ve learned on my entrepreneurial journey and the little steps taken towards a more sustainable business model that has made CauseLabs a globally recognized, award-winning social impact business.

 The Birth of Impact Technology

 You’ve been in the web industry for over 10 years; what has evolved in the way you deliver your services?